 5 Reasons to Conduct a Marketing Audit in Your Small Business

 A marketing audit is a thorough review of your marketing plan, objectives, strategies, and current activities being executed in your small business.
 The goal is to see what's working and what isn't so you can identify areas for improvement.
 A successful marketing audit will help you pinpoint your marketing strengths and weaknesses, so you can make solid decisions about where to put your resources in the future.

 If you don't conduct marketing audit's on a regular basis, you could be throwing marketing dollars out the window.
 And that's not all.
 Here are five more reasons a marketing audit is a good idea for every small business.

-Many entrepreneurs are so concerned with executing the day-to-day operations of a small business that they lose focus of the big picture and business’s long-terms goals.
+Many entrepreneurs are so concerned with executing the day-to-day operations of a small business that they lose focus of the big picture and business’s long-term goals.
 When this happens, it can be difficult to recall why a specific marketing strategy was implemented, and how to determine if the business is executing it successfully.
 A marketing audit is a way to take a step back, return to your business plan and your marketing plan, and ensure that the daily activities you are executing support your business goals.

-A marketing audit helps business owners explore all of the marketing activities currently being implemented, while determining if those activities are successful.
-This is a time to look at your business with an objective eye, armed with fqQacts and data gathered from your research, to make judgement calls on marketing areas where your business is underperforming.
+A marketing audit helps business owners explore all of the marketing activities currently being implemented while determining if those activities are successful.
+This is a time to look at your business with an objective eye, armed with fqQacts and data gathered from your research, to make judgment calls on marketing areas where your business is underperforming.
 Then, you can make decisions about how to improve activities to achieve greater success, or what new tactics to employ in your marketing efforts.